 Javon shares his story of surviving 2 bouts of cancer.
 Learn how the support of family, friends, and his care team helped him through his cancer journey.

 I was always a very social girl.
 You could find me hanging out with my friends, going to football games, or shopping.
 When I was diagnosed at the age of 16 with papillary thyroid cancer, I was nervous to tell my friends.
 How would they react?
 Would my relationships change?

-When his cancer relapsed, Evan responded with the most powerful defense he could think of – a positive attitude.
-As devastating as the news of cancer was the first time, the words cut deeper the second time his family heard them.
+When Evan’s cancer relapsed, it was hard news to hear.
+But he responded with the most powerful defense he could think of – a positive attitude.

 On December 13, 2016, I was diagnosed with leukemia.
 That was the day my journey began.
 A journey full of helplessness, fight, hope, anger, depression, anxiety, weakness, nausea, and many more emotions.